codatio/codat-docs/docs/accounting-api/guides/bill-pay/setting-up.md

 - Enable the integration
 - Link out to the full QBO integration setup article

 Your Intuit Developer account is created with one US sandbox company.
 To add more sandbox companies for different locales, go to the [Manage sandbox companies](https://developer.intuit.com/app/developer/sandbox) page in the Ituit Developer Portal.
-New step - Launch your sandbox company in QBO by clicking its name.
+New step - Launch your sandbox company in QBO by clicking its name. "provision a new sandbox company"

 ## Configure the demo app redirect URI